A novel bicomponent Co3S4/Co@C cocatalyst on CdS, accelerating charge separation for highly efficient photocatalytic hydrogen evolution†

-In order to realize the dream of practical application of hydrogen energy from solar energy and water, it is necessary to use efficient and earth-abundant cocatalysts for photocatalytic H2 evolution.
-Compared with one-component cocatalyst, the multicomponent cocatalysts with synergistic effect can effectively accelerate the separation of photogenerated electron-hole pairs in photocatalysis.
-Hence, a novel bicomponent Co3S4/Co@C cocatalyst on CdS semiconductor photocatalyst is successfully synthesized by a one-step hydrothermal method.
-The designed Co3S4/Co-CdS photocatalyst exhibits high-efficiency photocatalytic H2 evolution rate of 15.17 mmol h-1 g-1, which is 2.8 times higher than that of Pt-CdS.
+In order to realize the dream of the practical application of hydrogen energy from solar energy and water, it is necessary to use efficient and earth-abundant cocatalysts for photocatalytic H2 evolution.
+Compared with a one-component cocatalyst, the multicomponent cocatalysts with a synergistic effect can effectively accelerate the separation of photogenerated electron–hole pairs in photocatalysis.
+Hence, a novel bicomponent Co3S4/Co@C cocatalyst on a CdS semiconductor photocatalyst is successfully synthesized by a one-step hydrothermal method.
+The Co3S4/Co-CdS photocatalyst obtained exhibits a highly efficient photocatalytic H2 evolution rate of 15.17 mmol h−1 g−1, which is 2.8 times higher than that of Pt-CdS.
 Furthermore, the quantum efficiency of Co3S4/Co-CdS reaches a maximum value of 16.80% at 475 nm.
-The significant improvement in the performance is owing to the unique energy level structure of Co3S4/Co-CdS photocatalyst, which has the maximum efficiency of charge separation and migration.
-This work not only presents a new protocol for constructing bicomponent cocatalysts on semiconductor structure, but also proves the bicomponent Co3S4/Co@C to be a promising and low-cost cocatalyst.
+The significant improvement in the performance is because of the unique energy level structure of the Co3S4/Co-CdS photocatalyst, which has the maximum efficiency of charge separation and migration.
+This work not only presents a new protocol for constructing bicomponent cocatalysts on a semiconductor structure, but also proves that the bicomponent Co3S4/Co@C is a promising and low-cost cocatalyst.